TREHIIT 3.0 – Time-restricted eating and high-intensity interval training for metabolic health

 • Understands oral and written Norwegian or English.

-Wish to know more?
+Wish to participate?

 Please contact Kamilla La Haganes for more information.